bxparks/rpn83p/README.md

     - TI calculator ROM extractor
     - Download and extract the zip file.
-    - Follow the instructions to copy 1 or 2 applications to the calculator, run them on the calucator to generate App Vars which contain the ROM image, copy them back to the Linux host machine, then run `rom8x.exe` to generate the ROM image using Wine (see next item).
+    - Follow the instructions to copy 1 or 2 applications to the calculator, run them on the calculator to generate App Vars which contain the ROM image, copy them back to the Linux host machine, then run `rom8x.exe` to generate the ROM image using Wine (see next item).
 - Wine